Washingtonia filifera: Description

-Washingtonia filifera is a stout, single-stemmed palm that typically grows 15–20 m (49–66 ft) tall.
-The trunk is usually 0.3–0.9 m (1–3 ft) thick, brown when exposed but often concealed beneath a dense skirt of persistent dead fronds.
+Washingtonia filifera var. filifera is a stout, single-stemmed palm that typically grows 30-50 ft tall.
+The trunk is usually 1-2 ft thick, brown when exposed but often concealed beneath a dense skirt of persistent dead fronds.
 If left untrimmed, this thatch may extend the full length of the trunk, providing insulation against both heat and cold, reducing fire damage, and creating shelter for small animals.

 California fan palms (Washingtonia filifera) with dense thatch skirts, growing alongside saguaros (Carnegiea gigantea) at Alkali Spring in the Castle Creek area, Yavapai County, Arizona.
 This grove is located on private land owned by Castle Hot Springs Resort.

-The crown is typically 3–6 m (10–20 ft) across and consists of large, fan-shaped (palmate) leaves borne on petioles up to 2 m (6.6 ft) long.
-Petiole edges carry relatively small, blunt teeth compared with the more heavily armed Mexican fan palm (W. robusta), and their bases are predominantly green rather than reddish or brown.
+The crown consists of large, fan-shaped (palmate) leaves borne on petioles.
+Petiole edges carry relatively small, blunt teeth compared with the more heavily armed Mexican fan palm (W. f. var. robusta), and their bases are predominantly green rather than reddish or brown.
 The fronds themselves are a distinctive gray-blue-green, a color often used as a marker of genetic purity in the species.
 Between the leaf segments are long, threadlike white fibers; in young individuals especially, these filaments can resemble tufts of cotton, giving rise to the informal name "cotton palm."

 The Inflorescences are long, branched spadices that extend beyond the fronds and carry small, cream-colored flowers in late summer.
 The fruit is a black drupe about 1–2 cm (0.4–0.8 in) in diameter, ripening in autumn and containing a single seed.
 Mature palms can produce thousands of fruits in a season, which are dispersed mainly by coyotes, foxes, and birds.
 Coyote dispersal is especially effective, with seeds carried long distances and showing improved germination after digestion.

 California fan palms typically live 80–150 years, with some individuals estimated to reach about 200 years.
 They are well adapted to arid desert climates, surviving with minimal supplemental water and drawing heavily on groundwater through deep or shallow root systems depending on local conditions.

 Documented ambient extremes within its native range include summer highs up to about 57 °C (134 °F), such as at Furnace Creek, and winter lows near -11 °C (12–13 °F).

+Taxonomy

+The specific epithet filifera means 'thread-bearing' in Latin.

+Plants of the World Online (POWO) currently recognizes three distinct infraspecifics of Washingtonia filifera: